 Application to the program will be competitive and will be based on the submission of a scope of work, letter of interest, letter of recommendation from a faculty member, and resume.

 - Your scope of work, or a description of your project, should be well-crafted and precise.
 Clearly lay out your project, its rationale, objectives, and anticipated deliverables.
 Please include the context for your proposed project as well as the methods you intend to use.
 Please also explicitly define roles, who will benefit from the project, and how, why, and in what time frame the project will be delivered.
 Most importantly, your project needs to have relevance and be realistic for the communities in which you hope to work.
 Please note if you require IRB approval.
+Please also put together a provisional budget highlighting the main costs you expect to be associated with your project including airfare, lodging, meals, and other incidentals.

 The scope of work should be one to two pages in length or a 500-800 word count.